Silicone Roof Coatings

 Silicone roof coatings are very popular in the roof coatings industry—and for good reason.
-Widely considered one of the best roof coatings products on the market today, silicone coatings are a highly versatile elastomeric used for variety of different applications.
+Widely considered one of the best roof coatings products on the market today, silicone coatings are a highly versatile elastomeric used for a variety of different applications.
 That being said, what benefits do silicone roof coatings offer, and what does that mean to building owners and managers?

 Excellent UV Stability

 Because silicone roof coatings reflect 80-90% of the sun’s harmful UV rays, building owners and managers can save thousands of dollars by drastically reducing cooling costs during the warm summer months.
 With its superior UV protection, silicone coatings won’t degrade, chalk, or crack from exposure to direct sunlight.
-Minimizing the sun’s impact on the roofing surface not only helps sustain lower energy costs, it reduces internal building temperatures, and prolongs roof life.
+Minimizing the sun’s impact on the roofing surface not only helps sustain lower energy costs, it reduces internal building temperatures and prolongs roof life.

 Highly Flexible & Durable

 Once applied, silicone roof coatings form a flexible, durable, seamless membrane capable of withstanding wind-driven sand, oxidation, and extreme temperatures.
 Because silicone is a moisture cure substance, it forms an impermeable seal that resists moisture penetration and protects against effects of ponding water.

 Silicone roof coatings are high solids, meaning less material is used to achieve the desired dry mil thickness.
 The ability to apply more coating in a single pass helps save time and labor cost without compromising quality workmanship and system integrity.

 What Are the Limitations of Silicone Roof Coatings?

 There are a number of factors to consider when choosing a fluid-applied roofing system for your building.
 While silicone roof coatings do offer many important benefits, it’s just as imperative to acknowledge the limitations of the product.